 Critical Thinking

-13. Explain why solar radiation is challenge for astronauts traveling in space.
+13. Explain why solar radiation is a challenge for astronauts traveling in space.

 14. Deduce why the International Space Station is being assembled in space and not onEarth.